Report card: Bob Condotta grades the Seahawks’ Week 9 loss to the Bills

 Tight end

-It was the best day of the year for Jacob Hollister, who until two games ago had just two catches for the season but had five for 60 yards Sunday to take advantage of some coverage issues by Buffalo’s linebackers.
+It was the best day of the season for Jacob Hollister, who until two games ago had just two catches this season but had five for 60 yards Sunday to take advantage of some coverage issues by Buffalo’s linebackers.
 But Greg Olsen continues to not do a lot with 13 yards on two receptions.

 Grade: B